How do I request a place at West Lancashire Community High School?

 How can I arrange a visit to West Lancashire Community High School?

-If the child has been in a mainstream school and has a Statement/EHCP, there will usually have been a review meeting where it has been agreed that a place at West Lancashire Community High School be considered.
+If the child has been in a mainstream school and has an EHCP, there will usually have been a review meeting where it has been agreed that a place at West Lancashire Community High School be considered.
 Sometimes parents like to visit the school before the review so that they get an idea of what it's like and at other times they visit after the review when a place has been suggested.

 A copy of the school's prospectus can be obtained from this website.